Skip to content

 While AEDs are built for durability, they are not designed to last indefinitely.

-8 years is the commonly advised lifecycle for an AED
+Eight years is the commonly advised lifecycle for an AED.

-For organisations managing multiple devices — such as hospitals, clinics, workplaces, and public venues — monitoring lifecycle status is critical for patient safety and regulatory confidence.
+For organisations managing multiple devices, such as hospitals, clinics, workplaces, and public venues, monitoring lifecycle status is essential for patient safety and regulatory confidence.

 When Should AED Pads Be Replaced?

-AED electrode pads are single-use medical consumables and must be replaced under several circumstances — even if they appear undamaged.
+AED electrode pads are single-use medical consumables and should be replaced under several circumstances, even if they appear undamaged.

 After every use